 The ingredients of EVIPLERA are listed in the product description section of this leaflet.

-Do not take EVIPLERA if you are already taking any of the components of EVIPLERA (tenofovir DF, emtricitabine or rilpivirine) or other antiretroviral medicines to treat HIV-1 infection such as:
+Do not take EVIPLERA if you are already taking any other medicines that contain the same active ingredients such as:

 - rilpivirine (e.g. Edurant)

 - didanosine (e.g. Videx, Videx EC)